aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 - [`@searchable`: Makes your data searchable by streaming it to Elasticsearch](~/cli/graphql-transformer/searchable.md)
 - [`@versioned`: Defines the versioning and conflict resolution strategy for an @model type](~/cli/graphql-transformer/versioned.md)

+## Amplify AppSync Service provided directives

+The following directives are supported by the AppSync service and can be used within the GraphQL schemas.
+These will not be processed by Amplify CLI, but passed down to the service and will be present in the output schema.
+When the `@auth` directive is used in the schema the GraphQL transformer will add these directives under the hood to the output schema.

+- `@aws_api_key`
+- `@aws_iam`
+- `@aws_oidc`
+- `@aws_cognito_user_pools`
+- `@aws_auth`
+- `@aws_subscribe`

+Learn more about these directives in the [AWS AppSync Developer Guide](https://docs.aws.amazon.com/appsync/latest/devguide/security-authz.html).

 ## 3rd party directives
 - [`@ttl`: Enable DynamoDB's time-to-live feature to auto-delete old entries in your AWS Amplify API](https://github.com/flogy/graphql-ttl-transformer)